Albatross Wingspan and Size: How Big Are They?

 The average albatross can have a wingspan of 9 feet, with some even reaching 12 feet.

-There are at least 22 albatross species, with a possible 24 debated by some researchers.
-These different species can be broken up into four genera (the grouping above a species): great albatrosses, mollymawks, North Pacific albatrosses, and sooty albatrosses.
+There are at least 22 albatross species.
+These different species can be broken up into four genera: great albatrosses, mollymawks, North Pacific albatrosses, and sooty albatrosses.

 The great albatrosses are usually larger than any of the other genera divisions and live across the Southern Ocean.
 They range from New Zealand’s islands down near Antarctica all the way to South Georgia and Tristan da Cunha in the Atlantic.

-The mollymawks are some of the most common albatrosses around.
+The mollymawks are some of the most common albatrosses.
 Like the great albatrosses, the mollymawks live in the Southern Hemisphere and were only recently distinguished as a separate group.

-North Pacific albatrosses are considered the most “tropical” of all the albatrosses, with two groups that nest on the Hawaiin Islands and Japanese Islands, respectively.
+North Pacific albatrosses are considered the most tropical of all the albatrosses, with two groups that nest on the Hawaiian Islands and in Japan.
 A third group lives mostly around the equator in Ecuador and Peru.

 Sooty albatrosses breed on islands in the sub-Antarctic but range along the Southern Ocean from South America all the way to Australia.
-They are middle-sized albatrosses when compared to the other species and are also only recently distinguished as genera.
+They are medium-sized albatrosses when compared to the other species and are also only recently distinguished as a separate genus.

 Why do albatross have such large wingspans?